14th Indian Infantry Brigade

 The 14th Indian Infantry Brigade was an infantry brigade formation of the Indian Army during World War II.
-The brigade was formed at Attock in October 1940, and assigned to the 7th Indian Infantry Division.
+The brigade was formed at Attock, now in Pakistan, in October 1940, and assigned to the 7th Indian Infantry Division.
 In April 1942, the brigade was renumbered as the 114th Indian Infantry Brigade.
 The brigade fought in the Burma Campaign with the 7th Indian Division and later the 26th Indian Infantry Division.